Warren772/phonedb.py/README.md

 creates a textfile containing all the phones returned from the database.

-Example: python phonedb.py Armv8 50

-required libraries: python-bs4 | beautifulsoup4
+Example: python phonedb.py Armv8 50 [OPTIONAL: true (new text file)] required libraries: python-bs4 | beautifulsoup4